Your New Dentures

 New dentures may feel awkward or uncomfortable for the first few weeks.
-They may feel loose, while the muscles of your cheeks and tongue learn to hold them in place.
-Salivary flow temporarily increases.
-Minor irritation or soreness is not unusual, but these problems often diminish over time, as your mouth becomes accustomed to the dentures.
+They may feel loose while the muscles of your cheeks and tongue learn to hold them in place.
+Salivary flow may temporarily increase.
+Minor irritation or soreness is not unusual, but these problems often diminish over time as your mouth becomes accustomed to the dentures.
 If discomfort persists, your dentist may need to make adjustments.

 Speaking with your dentures will also require practice.
-Reading out loud and repeating difficult words in front of the mirror will help.
-Speaking slowly will help eliminate muffled speech.
-If your dentures sometimes slip out of place when you laugh, cough, or smile, see Dr. Van Maren for an adjustment, or denture liners.
+Reading out loud and repeating difficult words in front of a mirror can help.
+Speaking slowly will also help eliminate muffled speech.
+If your dentures sometimes slip out of place when you laugh, cough, or smile, contact our office for an adjustment or denture liners.

-After you get your new dentures, Dr. Van Maren may advise you to wear them to bed for the first night.
+After you receive your new dentures, your dentist may advise you to wear them to bed for the first night.
 After the first night, you may be instructed to remove them at bedtime.
 Generally, it is not advisable to wear dentures around the clock because tissues that are constantly covered with denture material can become irritated.

 Denture Adhesives

-Although dentures are made to fit securely, your dentist may recommend using a denture adhesive while you become accustomed to wearing your new denture.
+Although dentures are made to fit securely, your dentist may recommend using a denture adhesive while you become accustomed to wearing your new dentures.

-A loose denture, which makes chewing difficult and can change the facial features, may require relining.
-While a denture adhesive can temporarily aid a loose-fitting denture, prolonged use of adhesives is not recommended.
-If your denture is loose, have Dr. Van Maren check to see if you need a reline or possibly a soft line.
+A loose denture, which can make chewing difficult and may change facial features, may require relining.
+While a denture adhesive can temporarily help with a loose-fitting denture, prolonged use of adhesives is not recommended.
+If your denture feels loose, contact our office to have it evaluated to determine if a reline or soft liner may be needed.

-Bay Area Denture and Surgery Center recommends daily brushing to remove food deposits and plaque to help prevent artificial teeth from becoming permanently stained.
-While it is best to use a brush made specifically for cleaning dentures, a toothbrush with soft bristles also can be used.
-Avoid hard-bristled brushes that can damage dentures, but it does not replace a thorough daily brushing.
+Our office recommends daily brushing to remove food deposits and plaque and to help prevent artificial teeth from becoming permanently stained.
+While it is best to use a brush made specifically for cleaning dentures, a toothbrush with soft bristles can also be used.
+Avoid hard-bristled brushes that can damage dentures, and remember that soaking dentures does not replace thorough daily brushing.

 Some denture wearers use hand soap or mild dishwashing liquid, both of which are acceptable for cleaning dentures.
 Avoid other household cleaners, however, as they may be too abrasive.
-Dr. Van Maren can recommend a denture cleanser.
+Your dental provider can also recommend a denture cleanser.

 To clean your denture, rinse off loose particles.
 Moisten the brush and apply the cleanser.
 Gently brush every surface to avoid damage.

 Don’t let your custom-made, Bay Area Denture and Surgery Center dentures dry out or they might lose their shape.
 When you are not wearing them, place your dentures in a denture cleanser-soaking solution or in plain water.
-Dr. Van Maren can recommend the best method.
+The Doctor can recommend the best method.
 Never soak dentures in hot water, which can cause them to warp.
 Look for denture cleansers that display the American Dental Association Seal of Acceptance, a symbol of safety and effectiveness.

-See Dr. Van Maren Should your dentures break, crack, or chip, or if any of the teeth become loose; Dr. Van Maren has the proper training to enable him to reconstruct, adjust, or repair your dentures.
-Don’t be tempted to adjust or repair them yourself.
-This can increase damage to the denture and may cause oral health problems.
+If your dentures break, crack, chip, or if any of the teeth become loose, a dental professional has the proper training to reconstruct, adjust, or repair them.
+Do not attempt to adjust or repair dentures yourself, as this can increase damage and may cause oral health problems.
 Over-the-counter glues should not be used to repair damaged dentures.
-Not only do they often contain harmful chemicals-they also are ineffective for repairing your dentures.
+Not only do they often contain harmful chemicals, but they are also ineffective for repairing dentures.

 Your dentures eventually may need either relining, rebasing, or replacing due to normal wear.
 Denture relining involves adding new material to the underside of the denture base to conform to your gums.
 In rebasing, a new base is made using the existing denture as a model and attaching the artificial teeth from the original denture.
 In some instances, worn artificial teeth are replaced with new ones.
 The mouth changes naturally with age, and this means that your dentures will need to be remade at varying intervals determined by your dentist.
 Your jaws may also align differently as bones and gum ridges recede and shrink.
 Shrinking ridges may result in dentures that do not fit securely.
 It is important to replace worn or poorly fitting dentures before they cause problems.